Alternative water provision during the COVID-19 pandemic

 Our key staff are Field Technicians / Lorry Drivers.
 We have determined that whilst operating tankers or palletised goods delivery vehicles, they are essentially ‘lone working’ in an environment which they are in control of.
 When not involved in active tasks, as opposed to congregating at their respective deployment depots, they will remain at home on standby throughout their shift to further reduce any risk from unnecessary interpersonal contact.
-Again, 5 weeks on from when this system was put in place, we’ve found no change to our service delivery or meeting SLA targets.
+Again, since this system was put in place, we’ve found no change to our service delivery or meeting service level agreement (SLA) targets.

 Our Duty Management team work on opposing shifts which will prevent direct contact between them, further reducing the risk they may become affected.
 Secondary to this, experienced managers are prepared to take over the Duty Management role should the primary Duty Managers become unable to work.
-The management team and other staff are working separately to each other to ensure a team member becoming compromised doesn’t risk other team members also – those whose presence is required on our sites are social distanced from their colleagues through a modified seating plan.
+The management team and other staff are working separately to each other (where operational efficiency allows) to ensure a team member becoming compromised doesn’t risk other team members also – those whose presence is required on our sites are social distanced from their colleagues through a modified seating plan.

 All but the most essential visitors and meetings (e.g. for safety critical inspections / training) remain cancelled for the foreseeable future to reduce risk from face to face contact.
 Remote meetings are still being held on a regular basis both with internal and external stakeholders, ensuring we can maintain great working relationships with our customers.

 Water Direct staff are determined as ‘Key Workers’ as designated by the UK Government and eligible for the children of employees to remain in schools where possible.
 This ensures most specifically that our staff providing front line service delivery, such as Tankering and Bottled Water are able to continue working provided that they remain physically capable of doing so.